Student-Initiated Contact

 In this path to an apprenticeship-style research experience, students take the initiative to contact professors whose research interests them.

-This path can be challenging because students may not know where to begin or how to navigate the system.
+This path can be challenging because students may not know where to begin or how to navigate the academic landscape.
 It is also challenging because the experience is likely to be unpaid, especially in the beginning.

-Achieving an undergraduate research position is all about knowing your passion and pursing it by talking to people with shared interests.
+Achieving an undergraduate research position is all about knowing your interests and persistently communicating them to individuals working in research environments.

 How to Start